Our Story

 Our people

-In addition, we have a dedicated mentoring program specifically for neurodiverse individuals still in school or university.
-This program aims to provide valuable guidance and support by connecting them with professional mentors who will share their personal success stories and experiences.
+In addition, we have a dedicated mentoring programme which aims to provide neurodiverse individuals still in education with valuable guidance and support by pairing them with professional mentors.

-These mentors will visit schools and universities to inspire and educate students on how they achieved success in their professions, sharing the tools, tricks, and strategies they utilised along the way.
-By highlighting the challenges, they faced and how they overcame them, the mentors will instil confidence in children from a young age, emphasising that diversity can indeed lead to success.
+These mentors will visit schools and universities to inspire and educate students on how they achieved success in their professions, sharing their stories and the tools, tricks, and strategies they utilised along the way.
+By highlighting the challenges they faced and how they overcame them, the mentors will instil confidence in children from a young age, emphasising that diversity can indeed lead to success.

-Through this program, young neurodiverse individuals will be encouraged to embrace their unique traits and talents, recognising that their differences can be a source of strength and achievement.
+Through this programme, young neurodiverse individuals will be encouraged to embrace their unique traits and talents, recognising that their differences can be a source of strength and achievement.